Beronimus/Typo3-CKEditor5-Plugin-Converter/README.md

 After the build you need to copy the files in the dist folder to a folder in your TYPO3 extension.

-If not existing add the file JvaScriptModule.php to your project including the import of the converted plugin.
+If not existing add the file JavaScriptModules.php to your project including the import of the converted plugin.

     <?php